pulumi/pulumi-hugo/themes/default/content/resources/getting-started-with-iac-pulumi-aws/index.md

 external: false
 block_external_search_index: false
 aws_only: true
-title: Getting Started with Infrastructure as Code on AWS
+title: Introduction to AWS in TypeScript
-title_tag: "Getting Started with IaC on AWS"
+title_tag: "Introduction to AWS in TypeScript"
-meta_desc: This workshop is designed to help new users become familiar with the core concepts needed to effectively deploy resources on AWS using Pulumi.
+meta_desc: Join this workshop to learn how to set up a successful Infrastructure as Code in TypeScript to provision and manage AWS at scale, using Pulumi.
 meta_image: "/images/resources/intro-aws-classic-v6.png"
 url_slug: getting-started-with-iac-pulumi-aws
 ---